mivuorin/sharp-ratings/readme.md

 * Use generators for generating test data
 * Wrap dbcontext into repository which would offer more functional api, so that method calls would not be needed to ignore
 * Make web api asynchronous https://docs.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-6.0
+* Switch NUnit to XUnit which has better support for async tests https://github.com/xunit/xunit/issues/955